Dosage Form: capsule

 Zaleplon Dosage and Administration

-Elderly patients and debilitated patients appear to be more sensitive to the effects of hypnotics, and respond to 5 mg of Zaleplon.
+Elderly patients and debilitated patients appear to be more sensitive to the effects of hypnotics, and respond to 5 mg of Zaleplon capsules.
 The recommended dose for these patients is therefore 5 mg.
 Doses over 10 mg are not recommended.

-Patients with mild to moderate hepatic impairment should be treated with Zaleplon 5 mg because clearance is reduced in this population.
-Zaleplon is not recommended for use in patients with severe hepatic impairment.
+Patients with mild to moderate hepatic impairment should be treated with Zaleplon capsules 5 mg because clearance is reduced in this population.
+Zaleplon capsules are not recommended for use in patients with severe hepatic impairment.

 How is Zaleplon Supplied